Top 7 Threats to Pets on Halloween & How to Avoid

 Halloween is doubly scary for our pets, so keep them in a secured room, away from noise, or in a place they consider safe.
 This may be under the bed, in a crate, or in a den they’ve dug in the backyard.
 Wherever they are secured and feel safe is best.

-Even your own kids can be scary to a dog or cat during Halloween as the costumes make kids look and smell different.
 An open door is just an opportunity to rush the door for a dog set on protecting you.
 We make it a policy to sit on the front porch and head off any trick-or-treaters.
-Greeting them as they come up the walkway, they will never have a chance to ring the dreaded doorbell.
+Greeting them as they come up the walkway, they will never have a chance to ring the dreaded doorbell or escape through an open door.

 If you have any tips on keeping pets safe during Halloween (or any other day), please let us know in the comments below!